Euphredes/Euphredes/README.txt

 sensations preceding the minimal interpretations that produce what is ordinarily called "objectivity."
-The words of the book are raw sensual experiences dressed in analytical yet poetic interpretations: analysis and poetry are both pattern-seeking disciplines.
+The words of the document are raw sensual experiences dressed in analytical yet poetic
+interpretations: analysis and
+poetry are both pattern-seeking disciplines.